Short Run and Bridge Manufacturing Services

 The equipment used in the injection molding process is expensive.
 It is mostly used in commercial manufacturing facilities.
 Moreover, making molds is a costly affair.
 That’s why it’s best to use a manufacturing company like us.
 We already have all the required machines, that means you only need to pay for the mold/s you need.
 We can even store them for you in between production runs if you’d like.

-The pricing and profitability of each method above vary based on a couple of factors.
+The pricing and profitability of each method above vary based on a number of factors.
 The main determinants of cost are the size of your run and the complexity of your design.
+You can find out specifically how much does 3D printing services cost here.

 The initial design and molding costs will be higher in the case of injection molding.
 Comparatively, 3D printing can be set up at a lower investment.